oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Add a property `runGraphIndex`, of type `integer`, optional, default: -1, minValue: -1
     - Add a property `resultGraphIndex`, of type `integer`, optional, default: -1, minValue: -1

+    In the `externalProperties` object:

+    - Rename `graph` property to `graphs` and change its type from `object` with `graph`-valued properties to `graph[]`, optional, unique, minItems: 0, default: empty array.

+- [Issue #320](https://github.com/oasis-tcs/sarif-spec/issues/320): "Provide a caching mechanism for duplicated code flow data"

+    In the `run` object:

+    - Add a property `threadFlowLocations` of type `threadFlowLocation[]`, optional, unique, minItems: 0, default: empty array

+    In the `threadFlowLocation` object:

+    - Add a property `index` of type `integer`, optional, minValue: -1, default: -1.

+    In the `externalProperties` object:

+    - Add a property `threadFlowLocations` of type `threadFlowLocations[]`, optional, unique, minItems: 0, default: empty array

 ## Changes not yet approved

 - [Issue #202](https://github.com/oasis-tcs/sarif-spec/issues/202): "Restore threadFlowLocation.kind"